Purpose

 The

-LOCATIONclause specifies the path where the external table's data files are stored.
-Typically, the data files of an external table are stored in a separate directory, which can contain subdirectories.
-When the external table is created, it automatically collects all files in this directory.The format for a local
+LOCATIONclause specifies the path where the external table files are stored.
+Usually, the data files of an external table are stored in a separate directory, which can contain subdirectories.
+When you create an external table, it automatically collects all files in the directory.The format of a local

 LOCATIONisLOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative or absolute path.
-If a relative path is provided, the current directory must be the installation directory of OceanBase Database.
-Thesecure_file_privparameter specifies the file paths that OBServer nodes have permission to access.local_file_pathmust be a subpath of thesecure_file_privpath.The format for a remote
+If you specify a relative path, the current directory must be the installation directory of OceanBase Database.
+Thesecure_file_privparameter specifies the file paths that OBServer nodes have permission to access.local_file_pathmust be a subpath of thesecure_file_privpath.The format of a remote

 LOCATION = 'hdfs://localhost:port/user?principal=xxx&keytab=xxx&krb5conf=xxx&configs=xxx'.
-Where:principal: the user for login authentication.keytab: the path to the user authentication key file.krb5conf: the path to the Kerberos environment description file.configs: additional HDFS configuration items.
-By default, it is empty.
-However, in a Kerberos environment, this configuration item usually has a value and needs to be configured, for example:dfs.data.transfer.protection=authentication,privacy, which specifies the data transmission protection level asauthenticationandprivacy.
+Where:principal: the user for login authentication.keytab: the path of the user authentication key file.krb5conf: the path of the Kerberos environment description file.configs: additional HDFS configuration items.
+By default, this parameter is empty.
+However, in a Kerberos environment, this parameter usually has a value and needs to be configured, for example:dfs.data.transfer.protection=authentication,privacy, which specifies the data transmission protection level asauthenticationandprivacy.

 - For Kerberos authentication: